rlorigro/jungle_gym_cpp/docs/a3c_benchmark.md

 | 16        | 14.5809  | 19.288  |

-However, surprisingly, perf reports very low lock contention when profiling the same benchmark at 16 threads
+However, surprisingly, perf reports very low lock contention when profiling the same benchmark at 16 threads.
+This is unlikely to be accurate...
 ```
 sudo perf lock record ./benchmark_a3c
 perf lock contention